Data Driven Testing

 Refactor step 2

-On the Invocation tab, replace the “title” field value in the request body with a property reference ${Input_Article_Title}.
+Under the Invocation tab, replace the “title” field value in the request body with a property reference ${Input_Article_Title}.

 For more thorough testing than only checking API response status code, we add a JSONEqual assertion to check the API response body.
 Set the Expected JSON with a property reference ${Expected_API_Response_JSON}.